learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 ## Learning Goals

-- State that functions are ways to wrap up behavior into a bit of code (State the Purpose of Functions)
+- State the purpose of functions
-- State that JavaScript functions are “First Class Data" (What are JavaScript Functions)
+- What are JavaScript Functions?
-- Demonstrate how to assign a function to a variable (Demonstrate Assigning Functions to Variables)
+- Demonstrate passing behaviors into functions
-- Demonstrate how to pass behavior into a function (Demonstrate Passing Behaviors into Functions)
+- Demonstrate assigning functions to variables

 ## Introduction